a-scie/jump/docs/packaging.md

   double quotes.

 A scie "lift" can also establish a custom `nce` cache directory via the "base" string field.
-Any placeholders  present in the custom value will be expanded save for the `{scie.lift}` placeholder which will lead to a scie jump boot error.
+Any placeholders  present in the custom value will be expanded save for the `{scie.jump}` and `{scie.lift}` placeholders which will lead to a scie jump boot error.

 For files, you can supply a "size" and sha256 "hash".
 Without these the boot-pack will calculate them, but you may want to set them in advance as a security precaution.
 The `scie-jump` will refuse